Host: Mt Bundy Station

 We had stud cattle and feedlot sheep and cattle in WA and looked forward to the challenge of Brahman cattle and the northern export market.

-Well as you may imagine we all had a fairly steep learning curve on how to deal with tourists, clean guest houses and live in a tropical environment.
+Well as you may imagine we all had a fairly steep learning curve on how to deal with tourists, clean guest houses, and live in a tropical environment.
 As a good old farmer’s wife I was used to feeding shearers and contractors of all sorts, but taking over a B&B and serving meals at all hours of the day to non-English speaking French, Italian, and German strangers was a humorous occupation.
 The sulking teenagers were the main source of exasperation.
-Because we had dragged them kicking and screaming from their boarding school friends, their beloved farm and all they knew and demanded that they WILL enjoy the new enterprise their wise mother and father had arranged for them, of course they rebelled!
+Because we had dragged them kicking and screaming from their boarding school friends, their beloved farm, and all they knew and demanded that they WILL enjoy the new enterprise their wise mother and father had arranged for them, of course they rebelled!

 Scott, my husband, was working out his new domain and sourcing a supply of cattle to start our herd and get back to doing something familiar.
 Repairing dilapidated fencing and water points were the first priorities.
-The 9 houses on the property were all screaming for attention too and being the “all round can – fix anything” farmer, Scott also transformed the 1960’s American built homesteads into a marketable accommodation product.
+The nine houses on the property were all screaming for attention too, and being the “all round can – fix anything” farmer, Scott also transformed the 1960’s American built homesteads into a marketable accommodation product.